-- UNOS tries to match the best recipient with the best kidneys - •Donors issued a score = Kidney Donor Profile Index (KDPI) - •Score range from 0 to 100.
-The lower the number, the longer the kidney is predicted to last - •The KDPI score is calculated based on facts about the donor that may affect how long the kidney will function - You will need to indicate on your consent if you will consider a kidney offer with a KDPI over 85%
+- •UNOS tries to match the best recipient with the best kidneys - Donors issued a score = Kidney Donor Profile Index (KDPI) - •Score range from 0 to 100.
+The lower the number, the longer the kidney is predicted to last - The KDPI score is calculated based on facts about the donor that may affect how long the kidney will function - •We are not using kidney offer with a KDPI over 85% for pediatric patients.